StjepanBM1/StjepanBM1/README.md

 Currently working on:

-            - Aftershock --- a post-apoc. game set in Split, Croatia
+            - infrared --- a 3D-ish game "engine" written in C++
-            - OS/1

 Favorite programming languages :
    1. C++